Foreign support of Uganda in the Uganda–Tanzania War

 Foreign support played an important role for Uganda during the Uganda–Tanzania War of 1978–1979.
 Before this conflict, the Second Republic of Uganda under President Idi Amin had generally strained international relations.
-Accordingly, only a few states as well as non-state allies provided Uganda with substantial military support during the war, most importantly Libya under Muammar Gaddafi and the Palestine Liberation Organisation.
+Accordingly, only a few states as well as non-state allies provided Uganda with substantial military support during the war, most importantly Libya under Muammar Gaddafi and the Palestine Liberation Organization.
 The intervention of these two parties was regarded as crucial for Amin's ability to stay in power during the later stages of the war, even though they did not prevent Uganda's eventual defeat.
 However, there were many claims about other states and groups in Africa, the Arab world, Europe, and Asia covertly supplying Amin with materiel, soldiers, and money, although most of these remain unverifiable.

 Background

 In course of his rule from 1971 to 1979, Amin's international alignments and alliances repeatedly shifted.
 He proved to be opportunistic, discarding allies when they were no longer useful.
 This helped him to stay in power and prevented outside powers from exerting too much influence on Uganda.
 On the other side, Amin earned a reputation as unpredictable, aggressive, and unreliable strongman.
 In the years before the Uganda–Tanzania War, he had forged particularly close connections with Libya under Muammar Gaddafi, the Palestine Liberation Organisation (PLO), and the Eastern Bloc.
 However, his relations with the Soviet Union and its allies worsened in 1978, resulting in a reduction in foreign aid before the Uganda–Tanzania War's outbreak.
 In addition, Uganda was placed under economic sanctions by the United States in response to the poor human rights record of Amin's government.
 This greatly weakened his position and further damaged Uganda's already-struggling economy.